A Husky wolf mix combines a purebred Siberian Husky or an Alaskan Husky, with a wolf.

-And predicting their appearance before they are born is quite difficult.
+And predicting their appearance before they are born is tough.

 But, both Siberian and Alaskan Huskies are already popular because of their ‘wolfish’ appearance.
 So, Husky wolf puppies are likely to look quite wolfish.

-This is actually one of the major reasons people are interested in this mix.
-Many hope to retain the wild appearance of the wolf parent, but with the easier temperament of the Husky.
+This is one of the main reasons people are interested in this mix.
+Many hope to keep the wild appearance of the wolf parent, but the easier temperament of the Husky.

 Sadly, things are not that easy or simple.
-Ultimately, there’s no way of predicting which traits your puppy will inherit from either parent.
+There’s no way of knowing which traits your puppy will get from either parent.

 A General Idea

 Generally, a Husky wolf mix will grow to be a large breed.
-Females are usually smaller than males.
+Females are often smaller than males.

-It’s common for this mix to grow to over 100 pounds in weight as an adult.
+In fact, this mix can grow to over 100 pounds in weight as an adult.

 It’s likely that your mix will have a thick double coat that sheds seasonally.

 Their coloring will vary depending on the coloring of their parents.
 But often, these mixes have more than one shade on their fur.